 The perspectives of the inside and the outside should related to each other, and the Group believes that a new horizon will open up in this process of relating.

 Representations of Religion in Western Literature

-The purpose of our research is to investigate how “faith” is represented in literatures of the East and the West, and to identify the nature and significance of the forms of contact between different cultures evidenced in these literatures.
-Our literary studies cover wide areas within Europe, Central and South America, and East Asia notably Spain, France, Romania, Great Britain, Ireland, Russia, Argentina and Chile, Korea and Japan.
-We will also conduct two comparative studies.
-One involves systems of construe marks independently devised in both the medieval East (Korea and Japan) and West (the British Isles), which were designed to help students read authoritative religious texts written in Chinese and Latin, respectively.
-The other study will compare the treatment of history in Western and Japanese chronicles of the early Middle Ages.
+The purpose of our research is to investigate “faith” as represented in the literatures of the East and West, and to identify the nature and significance of the forms of contact between different cultures evidenced in these literatures.
+Our literary studies cover wide areas within Europe and Japan.
+We will also conduct comparative research in two areas of study.
+The first involves the practice of construe marks, systems of dots and other symbols which were independently devised in both the medieval East (Japan) and West (the British Isles), with a view to help students read authoritative religious texts written in Chinese and Latin, respectively.
+The second area of study involves narratological comparisons between Western and Japanese chronicles of the early Middle Ages.

 Studies of the Architectural Body

 A Study of the Concept of “Architectural Body” in Arakawa + Gins